 Sgt.
-Pepper’s Lonely Hearts Club Band was a no 1 album in Australia for many weeks in 1969 and was no 1 on the year-end album chart.
+Pepper’s Lonely Hearts Club Band debuted on the Kent album charts on 5 August 1967 in the #1 position.
+It remained #1 for 30 weeks and was #1 on the year-end album chart.

 BONUS CLIP BELOW – scroll down for William Shatner’s unique cover of this song